 The Board has determined that all of the Nominating and Corporate Governance Committee members are independent under the Nasdaq listing standards.
-The primary responsibilities of the Nominating and Corporate Governance Committee include: identifying and recommending to the Board individuals qualified to serve as director; advising the Board with respect to the Board's size, composition, procedures and committees; developing and recommending to the Board the corporate governance principles applicable to the Company; overseeing the self-evaluation of the Board and its committees; and providing oversight with respect to corporate governance and ethical conduct.
+The primary responsibilities of the Nominating and Corporate Governance Committee include, among others:

+- · identifying and recommending to the Board individuals qualified to serve as directors of the Company; - advising the Board with respect to the Board's size, composition, procedures and committees; - advising the Board on corporate governance matters, including the ongoing review and assessment of the Board's Corporate Governance Principles; and - · overseeing the self-evaluation of the Board and its committees.